 Communication and collaboration are the most important aspects when working with remote teams.
 Communication with the team members and boosting communication between them is an important aspect of increasing productivity among them.
 This is why it is very important for the company to precisely define the roles and responsibilities of each member of the team, clearly communicate the vision of the company and the aim of each project.

 When it comes to communication between the members, of course, there is nothing better than a meeting with team members face to face.
 But unfortunately, this cannot be done with remote teams.
 Luckily, new technologies create many opportunities to tackle this disadvantage among remote teams.
 Video conferencing and online messaging tools give them an opportunity to communicate with each other and move the project forward.

 Reportedly, video conferencing gives another advantage to the company – it is a great way to have remote team members feel like they are as important as the team members that are physically in the office.

 3. Know your people and build trust with them

-One other important rule is to know the people you are working with regardless how far they are from the company.
-When selecting the team members the company should make sure the selected candidates are suited to collaborative work and have the personality traits such as flexibility, communications skills, self-reliance and motivation.
-It is also important to build personal relations with them and among them, because that helps build trust and bridge the differences among the people.
+One other important rule is to know the people you are working with regardless of how far they are from the company.
+When selecting the team members the company should make sure the selected candidates are suited to collaborative work and have personality traits such as flexibility, communication skills, self-reliance and motivation.
+It is also important to build personal relations with them and among them because that helps build trust and bridge the differences among the people.
 Appreciations and recognition, positive feedback and creating a way to make them emotionally engaged to the company are also some of the key prerequisites to make the remote members excited and help them boost their productivity.